For the filling

 - 250g Swiss chard, leaves only (save the stalks to add to soups, stews and risottos)

-Also known as just plain chard, swiss chard has large, fleshy but tender deep green leaves and…
+Also known as plain chard, Swiss chard has large, fleshy, tender, deep green leaves…

 For the pastry